cpsc3220/project1/TaskB/README.md

 'Project 1b: XV6 Intro - Syscall'
 ---

-We'll be doing kernel hacking projects in xv6.
-Xv6 is a port of a classic version of unix to a modern processor, Intel's x86.
+We'll be doing kernel hacking projects in xv6. xv6 is a port of a classic version of unix to xv6 and risc-v architectures.
 It is a much smaller and simpler kernel than the Linux kernel, making it more accessible for projects and study.